The Twins Birth Story: Ayla and Kiana

 depressed and cranky.
 When Kindra checked me on Thursday morning for

-the umpteenth time and said I was now at 3cm I lost it
+the umpteenth time and said I was now at 3cm I lost it.
+I told her

 that I didn't care what she had to do, we had to get these babies out